Adam-Mathew-Duke/Python-Bootcamp/Readme.md

 * Try except and comments (catching errors neatly, commenting code single and multi-line comments
 * User functions in Python (including return statements)
 * OOP (object Oriented Programming)
+* Class inheritance (including overwritting functions in the parent class)

 Each exercise is aimed at reinforcing foundational skills and understanding core concepts in Python.